ibm-cloud-architecture/refarch-integration/docs/devops/README.md

 The following schema presents how the pipeline works:
 ![cicd](cicd-process.png)
 1. Jenkins is listening to change / commit to the github public repositories
-2. Repositories are cloned and their respective Jenkinsfiles are executed to build war, docker images or helm charts
+2. Repositories are cloned and their respective Jenkinsfiles are executed to compile, unit test, build war, docker images and deploy to ICP using helm.

 ### Creating Pipeline
 Once the Jenkins server is started we need to create a pipeline.
-So using the **New Item** menu in the administration console: [Build server](http://localhost:8080) add *Web app Build*
+So using the **New Item** menu in the administration console: [Build server](http://localhost:8080) add *Web app Pipeline*

 ![New Pipeline](jk-new-pipeline.png)